 - Update the site monthly with new articles and functionality enhancements

 Articles Publish Online First

-Articles will publish online immediately upon passing through Oxford’s peer review process – delivering current scholarship on the state of debate in 14 disciplines, ensuring that scholars’ output is informed by the most recent developments in the field.
+Articles will publish online immediately upon passing through Oxford’s peer review process – delivering current scholarship on the state of debate in all disciplines, ensuring that scholars’ output is informed by the most recent developments in the field.

 An Editor in Chief and Editorial Board of subject experts has been assigned to each subject area and will commission online-only articles to address gaps in coverage and expand research on cutting-edge topics, ensuring comprehensive coverage of all subject areas.